RobinChao/human_activity/README.md

 <img src="https://github.com/bfetler/human_activity/blob/master/human_activity_pca_plots/pca_lr.png" alt="Logistic Regression Score with Varying Number of PCA Components" />

 Test data accuracy for each activity is between 85% and 93%, as shown by classification report.
-Laying down may be a more separable activity from the others due to inactivity, but a score of 100% is probably not reliable.
+Laying down may be more separable from the others due to inactivity, but a score of 100% is probably not reliable.
 <table>
 <tr>
   <td><strong>Activity</strong></td>